 (…existing texts….)

-If the pairwise and group cipher suites used by a pair of multi-band capable devices to communicate with each other in the current operating band/channel (#1733)are also supported after the transfer to another band/channel that was performed using transparent FST, the devices shall continue using the same cipher suites to communicate with each other after the transfer.
+If the pairwise, group data cipher suite, and group management cipher suite used by a pair of multi-band capable devices to communicate with each other in the current operating band/channel (#1733)are also supported after the transfer to another band/channel that was performed using transparent FST, the devices shall continue using the same cipher suites to communicate with each other after the transfer.
 In all other cases, a separate RSNA has to be established for the other band/channel (see 12.6.20.2 (Nontransparent multi-band RSNA) and 12.6.20.4 (Multiband RSNA with TDLS in a non-DMG BSS)).

 Instruction to TGme Editor: Update REVme D3.0 12.7.2 as shown below (track change on).

 12.7.2 EAPOL-Key frames

 (…existing texts….)